 “Horses – if God made anything more beautiful, he kept it for himself” Author Unknown Owner/Manager Robin Broughton, a long-time equestrian, had a dream of a paradise type of place for horses – a place where they could run, jump, sleep in tall grasses under the stars, and live out their retirement years in peace, harmony and with others of their kind.
 Such a place is My Epiphany Paradise Farm.

 My Epiphany Paradise Farm encompasses over 200 acres of rolling hills, tall grass, woods, creeks and ponds.
 With cross fencing and rotational grazing, a maximum of 53 horses will be accepted, with separation of herds based on personalities.
-Automatic waterers exist in many of the pastures, along with fresh water from creeks and ponds, and shelters from the elements are available should the horse decide to use them.
+Automatic waterers exist in all of the pastures, along with fresh water from creeks and ponds, and shelters from the elements are available should the horse decide to use them.
 Winters are milder than many states, with an average daily temperature in the low 30’s, and the summer months hold steady around average temperatures of high 80’s to low 90’s.
 We welcome you to give us a call, let us share with you our story and what we can do for your retired horse.